Willington, Derbyshire: Later history

 In the 17th century Willington became the highest navigable port on the Trent.
-It first began to grow from a population of 477 with the construction of the Trent and Mersey Canal in 1777, the same year Bass beer in Burton was started, at which time it became a small inland port and a village with four public houses: the Railway (which was later demolished), the Rising Sun, the Green Man and the Green Dragon, all selling locally brewed beers from Burton upon Trent for the many Irish canal navvies.
+It first began to grow from a population of 477 with the construction of the Trent and Mersey Canal in 1777, the same year Bass beer in Burton was started, at which time it became a small inland port and a village with four public houses: the Railway (which was later demolished), the Rising Sun, the Green Man and the Green Dragon (now just called The Dragon), all selling locally brewed beers from Burton upon Trent for the many Irish canal navvies.

 The railway was built in 1838, the railway station being called Repton and Willington railway station and brought the scholars to nearby Repton School.
 The main-line station was closed in 1964 but a new station was opened in the 1990s as part of the (incomplete) Ivanhoe Line project to link Leicester and Burton-on-Trent and runs mainline trains to Derby, Birmingham and beyond.
 The village's population increased to 708 by 1940.
 Trentside Cottage, Bargate Lane is the oldest cottage in the village.
 A 200-year-old Cedar of Lebanon lies on the site of the now-demolished Potlock's Farm on Twyford Road in the village.
 The bridge over the Trent was opened on 7 August 1839, being the only one between Swarkestone and Burton.
 To commemorate the centenary of the abolishing of the bridge toll in 1898, an annual raft race has been held since 1998 from nearby Newton Solney along the River Trent to Willington's bridge.

 In 1995 Willington railway station was re-opened at a cost of £565,000 funded by the EU.
 Some scenes from the 2018 film "Get Gone" were filmed at Willington train station.